 Add your snowman playdough accessories to white play dough…..and tada…a snowman.
 I had some white brand name playdough on hand, but you can make white play dough too.
 Place the accessories, and a ball of playdough in a tray and you have a great invitation to play for your kids.
 You can also put together a little snowman making kit to give as a gift.
 Just package a few accessories, along with a container of playdough and place it in a nice plastic container or cello bag.

 Use Snowman Sequencing Cards along with the playdough and accessories.

 For a different sensory experience, you and your kids can also add snowman parts to floam.
 When I was in the classroom we used floam with snowman parts, but the preschool never seemed to have enough white floam.
 Colored floam worked, but the snowmen always looked a little bit comical.
 My kiddo and I made the white floam pictured here using the same recipe that I used for my Halloween witches.
 I just didn’t add any food coloring to the mixture so that the finished product was a bright white.
 The homemade floam feels a bit more wet than the variety that you can buy, but it provides a nice sensory experience.

 I hope that a few of these ideas for snowman parts inspire you to make playdough snowman with the kiddos in your life.
 Let me know how it goes.
-For additional snowman-themed craft and activity ideas, check out my Snowman board on Pinterest.

 Below are some items from Amazon that can be used for the activities mentioned in this article.
 The links below are affiliate links.
 If you happen to purchase something from link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website.